Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 SAUTERNES & BARSAC

-Rieussec - this one is really wonderful.
-Yellow, incredibly deep and pure botrytis on the nose with catching the aroma of tropical fruits.
-Very deep on the palate, very sophisticated and very long on the palate with stunning aftertaste.
-Exceptional wine with 15-20 fine years ahead.
+Rieussec - this one is wonderful.
+Yellow, intense, and pure botrytis on the nose catching the aroma of tropical fruits.
+Very deep on the palate, sophisticated, and long on the palate with stunning aftertaste.
+An exceptional wine with 15-20 fine years ahead.
 95p.

 Clos Haut Peyraguey - almost like Suduiraut, but with more depth and richness.
-This is a fabulous effort for this property, who has been on the run since its stunning 2001 vintage.
+This is a fabulous effort for this property, which has been on the run since its stunning 2001 vintage.
 94p.

-Rayne Vigneau - this wine always fares very well when I taste it en primeur.
-Sophisticated, classy and deep botrytis.
+Rayne Vigneau - this wine always fares well when I taste it en primeur.
+Sophisticated, classy, and deep botrytis.
 Perfectly balanced with fine acidity.
 Incredibly catchy and seductive wine.
 Keep it for 10-15 years.
 93p.

-Doisy Daëne - really intense and deep botrytis.
-Fabulous on the palate with gobs of fruit and corresponding acidity.
+Doisy Daëne - intense botrytis.
+Fabulous on the palate, with gobs of fruit and corresponding acidity.
 Long and caressing aftertaste.
 How exceptional it could have been if blended with 'Extravagant"!!!
 93p.

-Suduiraut - mouldy, stylish and pure botrytis on the nose, intense, very sappy and full on the palate.
+Suduiraut - moldy, stylish, pure botrytis on the nose, intense, sappy, and full on the palate.
 Rich with many nuances and splendid balance.
-Fabulous wine to keep for at least 15 years.
+A fabulous wine to keep for at least 15 years.
 93p.

 Caillou - deep refined nose of acacia honey.
 Full-bodied and with a long aftertaste.
-Well made and tasty wine for 10-12 years enjoyment.
+Well-made and tasty wine for 10-12 years of enjoyment.
 91+p.

-Sigalas Rabaud - nice botrytis with acacia, citrus and apple on the nose.
-Nuanced on the palate with splendid structure.
+Sigalas Rabaud - nice botrytis with acacia, citrus, and apple on the nose.
+Nuanced on the palate with a splendid structure.
 A joy to taste.
 91p.

-Nairac - mouldy botrytis with apple jam flavours, sugary, harmonious, stylish and rich wine.
+Nairac - moldy botrytis with apple jam flavors and sugary, harmonious, stylish, rich wine.
 Fine and long aftertaste.
-Splendid now, but will improve even more.
+Splendid now, but it will improve even more.
 10-15 years.
 91p.

-De Malle and La Tour Blanche - fine acidity in close dance with citrus peel, lemom and acacia flavoured fruit, impeccable balance, smooth and caressing aftertaste.
+De Malle and La Tour Blanche - fine acidity in close dance with citrus peel, lemon, and acacia-flavored fruit, impeccable balance, smooth and caressing aftertaste.
 Seductive and splendid wines.
 To keep for 10-15 years.
 90-91p.

-Guiraud - citrus peel and orange peel flavours, fine depth, structure and concentration.
+Guiraud - citrus and orange peel flavors, fine depth, structure, and concentration.
 Pure and classy botrytis.
 90+p.

-de Fargues - a sibling of Coutet but I've a strong feeling that this wine needs time to develop all the goodies, 6-8 years.
-Will be much better then.
+De Fargues - a sibling of Coutet, but this wine needs time to develop all the goodies, 6-8 years.
+It will be much better then.
 89-90p for now.

-De Myrat - very fine effort for this property.
+De Myrat - excellent effort for this property.
 Apple and peach aroma, honeyed, very concentrated and sugary, exemplary balance.
 89-90p.

-Romer du Hayot - like Myrat, this property is turning out fine wines recently.
-2004 is no exception with pure botrytis, acacia honey and lingering aftertaste.
+Romer du Hayot - like Myrat, this property has recently produced nice wines.
+2004 is no exception, with pure botrytis, acacia honey, and lingering aftertaste.
 89-90p.

-Lamothe Despujols and Lamothe Guignard - both are quite full with peaches and mango.
-Nice aftertaste, charming and attractive.
-Not for long term drinking.
+Lamothe Despujols and Lamothe Guignard are full of peaches and mango.
+Nice aftertaste.
+Charming and attractive wine, but not for long-term drinking.
 88p.

-Well-made and pleasant wines with nice botrytis and fine balance - D'Arche, Bastor Lamontagne, Doisy Vedrines, Rabaud Promis and Suau.
-They get well-deserved 87p.
+Well-made and pleasant wines with nice botrytis and delicate balance - D'Arche, Bastor Lamontagne, Doisy Vedrines, Rabaud Promis, and Suau.
+They get a well-deserved 87p.

 Other wines - not tasted blind:

-d'Yquem - extremely sophisticated, elegant and rich wine.
+d'Yquem - extremely sophisticated, elegant, and rich wine.
 Incredible finesse and silky texture.
-It's not a thunderstruck d'Yquem, but who really cares?
+It's not a thunderstruck d'Yquem, but who cares?
 20-25 years in heaven.
 96+p.

-Raymond Lafon - only 35% of the harvest became Grand Vin and one can taste it.
-This wine is simply sublime with its stunning botrytis, extremely aromatic nose of mango, peaches, melon and oranges, richness, fabulous structure and length.
-Great wine to keep for at least 20 years.
+Raymond Lafon - only 35% of the harvest became Grand Vin, and one can taste it.
+This wine is sublime with its stunning botrytis, extremely aromatic nose of mango, peaches, melon, oranges, richness, fabulous structure, and length.
+A great wine to keep for at least 20 years.
 95p.

 Les Justices - from owners of Gilette.
-This is a fine effort with purity and elegance, fresh tropical fruit (pineapple, apricot and honey melon) and a lot of finesse.
+This is a fine effort with purity and elegance, fresh tropical fruit (pineapple, apricot, and honey melon), and much finesse.
 88-89p.

 PÉSSAC-LÉOGNAN/GRAVES